bryancresswell/tournamentResults/README.md

 Once you have installed [Vagrant](vagrantup.com), clone the Full Stack Nanodegree files from [here](https://github.com/udacity/fullstack-nanodegree-vm).
 Once done, navigate to the folder, then type `vagrant up`.
 Once ready, type `vagrant ssh` which will connect you to the VM.

-# Setting up the database
+## Setting up the database

-Once you are connected in the VM, you should see `vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$`.
+Once you are connected in the VM, type `cd /vagrant` to change to the current directory.
+You should see `vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$`.
 This will be where you enter your commands.
 To quickly set up the database, just type `psql -f tournament.sql`.
 This will automatically create the "tournament" database.

 ## Testing